Australian Ebola 'tsar' questions government's West Africa visa ban

 GOVT REBUKED AS HARD-HEARTED

-Under the new rules, all non-permanent or temporary visas were being cancelled and permanent visa holders who had not yet arrived in Australia will have to submit to a 21-day quarantine period.
+Under the new rules, all non-permanent or temporary visas were being canceled and permanent visa holders who had not yet arrived in Australia will have to submit to a 21-day quarantine period.

 The opposition Labor and Greens Parties hit out at the policy on Wednesday, joining forces to pass a motion in the upper house Senate to force the government to reveal the advice under which it formulated the policy.